Backend: Simple Python Server with LangChain

 nvm

-to use the node version defined in the project.npm install
+to use the node version defined in the project. - Then run

 Run the following to see where the certificate is, run it from the venv